 d.
 Lock Down.
-In the event of circumstances which necessitate that personnel assigned to the EOC take immediate emergency measures to protect themselves against violent attack, the CDO will announce "Lock Down" over the building PA system.
+In the event in which circumstances necessitate that personnel assigned to the EOC take immediate emergency measures to protect themselves against violent attack, designated personnel will announce "Lock Down" over the Installation PA system.
 All personnel assigned to the on-duty watch section will remain at their workstation and carry on with their assigned duties.
-The WC (Planning Chief and PAO in the case of the PC and the JIC) will ensure that all entrances to the OC (PC and/or JIC) are secured and barricaded against forced entry, call 911, and establish a text message link with PMO.
+The WC (Planning Chief and JIC Chief in the case of the PC and the JIC) will ensure that all entrances to the OC (PC and/or JIC) are secured and barricaded against forced entry, call 911, and establish a text message link with the Provost Marshalls Office.
 All other EOC personnel will remain where they are, secure the rooms they are in, seek available cover and concealment, and await instruction from law enforcement.
 Any EOC personnel who are outside of the building will seek immediate cover and concealment, and await instruction from law enforcement.

-The Planning Section
+The Planning Cell

-1. Purpose and Scope of the Planning Section
+1. Purpose and Scope of the Planning Cell

-- a.
-The Planning Section conducts those planning activities necessary to organize and direct the installation's EM effort and to enable the CG to adequately support IC tactical efforts at a serious incident site. - b.
-The Planning Section is activated as a component of the EOC when directed by the G-3/S-3.
-Normally, this is done when the G-3/S-3 foresees the need to deviate from, or make plans in addition to, one of the installation's standing orders. - c.
-The Planning Section normally concerns itself with planning above the tactical level (NIMS uses the term "tactical" to refer to plans and actions taken by the IC at the actual incident site). - d.
-The Planning Section provides the EOC SWO with executable orders specific to the event that will direct base and tenant unit actions past the first three stages of emergency response.
+a.
+The Planning Cell conducts those planning activities necessary to organize and direct the installations EM effort and to enable the CG to adequately support IC's tactical efforts at a serious incident site.

+b.
+The Planning Cell is activated as a component of the EOC when directed by the G/S-3.
+Normally, this is done when the G/S-3 foresees the need to deviate from, or make plans in addition to, one of the Bases Standing Orders.

+c.
+The Planning Cell normally concerns itself with planning above the tactical level (NIMS uses the term "tactical" to refer to plans and actions taken by the IC at the actual incident site).

+d.
+The Planning Cell provides the EOC SWO with executable orders specific to the event that will direct base and tenant unit actions past the first three stages of emergency response.
 These specific plans are derived from the applicable standing order and information developed during the initial stages of the emergency.